Contents of the Researching Potential Employers Tutorial

 If you are seriously considering whether you want to work for a company, you will want to find more information than you will find in a directory.
 Some directories will lead you to the Web site of a company.
 Another way to find information is to search for newspaper and magazine articles about the company.
 The library Database Page has a number of resources you can use, including those below.
 If using these databases from off campus, you will need your My Chemeketa user name and password.

-- Business Insights: Essentials [Gale]
+- Business Insights: Global [Gale]

 - Type the company name in the Quick Search space near the top of the page.
 Articles from thousands of business journals, many in full text.
 Also contains detailed company information including directory information and company histories.